 – if not able to comply on the working frequency suggested but able to comply immediately on an alternative frequency, the same telecommand information as in the call request but an alternative working frequency;

-– if unable to comply immediately the telecommand signal 104 with a second telecommand signal giving additional information.
+– if unable to comply immediately the first telecommand signal of “unable to comply” (symbol No. 104) with a second telecommand signal giving additional information.
 For manual connections only, this second telecommand signal may include a queue indication.

-The end of sequence signal BQ should also be included.
+The end of sequence signal “acknowledge BQ” (symbol No.122) should also be included.

-2.3.6 For manual connections, if a working frequency is proposed in accordance with § 2.3.4 but this is not acceptable to the ship station, then the ship station should immediately transmit a new call requesting an alternative frequency.
+A2-2.3.6 For manual connections, if a working frequency is proposed in accordance with § A2-2.3.5 but this is not acceptable to the ship station, then the ship station should immediately transmit a new call requesting an alternative frequency.